-According to director Tony Scott, Val Kilmer had originally wanted to play the character of Clarence.
-Kilmer spent 8 hours in make-up being transformed into Elvis Presley.
+According to Tony Scott, Val Kilmer had originally wanted to play the character of Clarence.
+Kilmer spent eight hours in make-up being transformed into Elvis Presley.
 Fortunately, he was only required for two days of filming.
-The character is called Mentor in the closing credits so as not to face any litigation from the Presley estate.
+The character is called Mentor in the closing credits, so as not to face any litigation from the Presley estate.

 The character of Blue Lou Boyle was originally a speaking part (with Robert De Niro as the definite favorite), but many cuts were made to Quentin Tarantino's script, including a scene featuring him.
 Instead, he's briefly mentioned as Vincent Coccotti's (Christopher Walken) superior.

-The trivia section in the DVD special features reports that Writer Quentin Tarantino sold this script for about $10,000.
-With this money he purchased the red Chevy convertible that Vincent Vega drives in Pulp Fiction (1994)
+The trivia section, in the DVD special features, reports that Quentin Tarantino sold this script for about 10,000 dollars.
+With this money, he purchased the red Chevy Chevelle convertible that Vincent Vega drives in Pulp Fiction (1994).

-Kevin Corrigan's character is listed as "Marvin" but he is never referred to as that name in the film.
+Kevin Corrigan's character is listed as "Marvin", but he is never referred to by that name in the film.
 In one scene, Frankie calls him "Mad Dog".
-This was an ad-lib by Frank Adonis who felt that Corrigan bore a resemblance to an Irish mob hitman named Mad Dog Coll.
+This was an ad-lib by Frank Adonis, who felt that Corrigan bore a resemblance to an Irish mob hitman named Mad Dog Coll.

 Michael Rapaport was originally cast in the role of Marvin.
 But the casting director later thought Rapaport was right for the role of Dick Ritchie.
 Dick Ritchie was originally written as an African-American in the script.